What are Probiotics?

 Be sure to read the ingredients list, as not all yogurt is made equally.
 Many popular brands are filled with high fructose corn syrup, artificial sweeteners and artificial flavors and are way too close to being a nutritional equivalent of sugary, fatty ice cream.

 Similar to yogurt, this fermented dairy product is a unique combination of goat’s milk and fermented kefir grains.
 High in lactobacilli and bifidus bacteria, kefir is also rich in antioxidants.
 Look for a good, organic version at your local health food shop.

 Made from fermented cabbage (and sometimes other vegetables), sauerkraut is not only extremely rich in healthy live cultures, but might also help with reducing allergy symptoms.
-Sauerkraut is also rich in vitamins B, A, E and C.
+Sauerkraut is also rich in vitamins A, B, C, and K.

 4. Dark Chocolate